marvision-ai/Deeplearning-Sandbox/README.md

 # Deep Learning Sandbox
-A deep learning utilities library for my experiments and development in Tensorflow 2.0.
+A deep learning utilities library for organizing my thoughts, experiments, and development practice in Tensorflow 2.0.
 Free to use by all.

 # Table of contents